AytacSahin/FSWEB-S17D4-Java-Projesi/readme.md

 	Öğrenci isimlerinin sayısını "adet" olarak öğrencilerin isimleri "isim" olarak listeleyin.
 	[İPUCU: count() ve group by]

-            CEVAP: 	SELECT COUNT(*) AS Adet, ograd AS Name FROM ogrenci GROUP BY ograd;
+            CEVAP: 	        SELECT COUNT(*) AS Adet, ograd AS Name FROM ogrenci GROUP BY Name;
+            ALTERNATIF: 	SELECT COUNT(ograd) AS Adet, ograd AS Name FROM ogrenci GROUP BY Name;